)

 If you’re wondering how OTTO works, we went through the process so you can better understand this company.

 After clicking to get an auto quote, OTTO requests lots of information from you.
-Be prepared to provide your vehicle’s make, model, and year, and then personal information like your name, birth date, credit score, marital status, and more.
+During the process, you’ll need to provide your vehicle’s make, model, and year, as well as personal information like your name, birth date, credit score, marital status, and more.

 Here’s what it looks like:

-Once you input your other information, OTTO requests your phone number.
-Below the input field, you’ll notice some fine print that indicates you’ll likely receive calls, emails, and texts from OTTO’s marketing partners.
+Once you input your other information, OTTO requests your email address, address, and phone number.
+Below the input field, you’ll notice some fine print that indicates you’ll likely receive phone calls, emails, and texts from OTTO’s marketing partners.

-Users have reported receiving several calls, texts, and emails after sharing their info with OTTO.
+Users have reported receiving several phone calls, texts, and emails after sharing their contact information with OTTO.

 Because OTTO isn’t an insurance company, it doesn’t have company reviews or performance data available on sites like AM Best, the National Association of Insurance Commissioners (NAIC), or J.D.
 Power.
 These sites rate insurance companies on metrics like customer satisfaction and financial stability.

 But customers have shared feedback about OTTO on review sites like Trustpilot and the Better Business Bureau (BBB).
-The company earns just 2.3 out of 5 stars from Trustpilot users and 1.44 stars with the BBB.
-Several reviewers report receiving many unexpected calls and texts from car insurance companies, though some report that the site helped reduce their insurance costs.
+The company earns just 1.8 out of 5 stars from Trustpilot users and 1.44 stars with the BBB.
+Several reviewers report receiving many unexpected phone calls and texts from car insurance companies, though some report that the site helped reduce their insurance premiums.

 OTTO vs. Insurify